 Customer Site Connectivity

-Provider Last Mile is used to faciliate customer site connectivity to the state network.
+Provider Last Mile is used to facilitate customer site connectivity to the state network.

 State Metropolitan Optical Network (SMON) is a series of interconnected managed fiber rings established between select areas of Olympia, Tumwater, and Lacey.
 Agency offices within the service area of the SMON may be connected to this network.